 Matthew Hoffman on Saving Organic and Heirloom Seeds

 Matthew and his wife Astrid co-founded of The Living Seed Company, an organic and heirloom seed company, serving the greater Bay Area.
 Dedicated to planting the seeds of World Peace through supporting the act of families, friends and communities growing food together.
 The Living Seed Company preserves the diversity in our food through the distribution and growing of open pollinated seeds and educating about the life-affirming art of seed saving.
 Matthew and Astrid live and farm happily in Point Reyes Station, California.

-> For more links and resources from this podcast go to
+For more links, photos and resources from this podcast go to

-> Laura operates Indian Ladder Farmstead Brewery and Cidery in Altamont, New York with her husband, Dietrich.
+Laura operates Indian Ladder Farmstead Brewery and Cidery in Altamont, New York with her husband, Dietrich.
 The two have been growing hops and brewing beer at home while working to restore local hop production in the northeast.
 Their orchard has been in Ten Eyck’s family for four generations, and she and Dietrich have lived there for more than twenty-five years, growing fruits and vegetables for sale to restaurants, gardening extensively, and raising animals, including sheep for meat and wool, dairy goats for milk, and chickens for eggs and meat.
 Laura is also the author of The Hop Grower's Handbook: The Essential Guide for Sustainable Small-Scale Production for Home and Market (published by Chelsea Green).